 Let's Talk Small Batch Cinnamon Rolls

 They're golden brown on the outside with a buttery, cinnamon sugar filling inside that's so soft and fluffy.
-You can easily enjoy these just as they are or you can top each one with a generous slathering of this small batch cream cheese frosting!
-Either way, they are absolutely fantastic!
+You can easily enjoy these just as they are, or you can top each one with a generous slathering of this small batch of cream cheese frosting!
+Either way, this small-batch recipe is absolutely fantastic!

 They can be made using a cute and tiny Nordic Ware ⅛ sheet pan

 To make these small batch cinnamon rolls, you'll need:

 - Buttermilk.
 It helps give the cinnamon rolls their fluffy texture!
 Before mixing it with the instant dry yeast, this will need to be warm to the touch.
 You can also use warm-to-the-touch whole milk in place of buttermilk.

 - Instant Dry Yeast.
 Using the instant dry yeast cuts down a little on the rest time for the dough.
 You can use active dry yeast if you prefer, but expect to add some time for the dough to rest.

 - All-Purpose Flour.
 It helps to give the cinnamon rolls their light and fluffy texture!